What are the recommended applications for the KAPA Mouse Genotyping Kit?

 Did the lysis fail if tissue is still visible in the extraction reaction?

-Because of the crude nature of the extraction using Express Extract, quantification prior to PCR is not informative.
+Because of the crude nature of the extraction using Express Extract, quantification before PCR is not informative.
 Instead, rather start by using 1 µL crude extract in the PCR (preferably diluted 1:10 with TE or 10 mM Tris-HCl, pH 8.0–8.5 to remove potential inhibitors), and increase or decrease as necessary after the initial experiment.

-Is centrifugation a requirement prior to PCR?
+Is centrifugation required before PCR?

 The centrifugation step is optional.
-If the lysate will be stored long-term, then centrifugation and transfer of the supernatant to a fresh tube prior to dilution in a buffered solution is recommended.
+If the lysate will be stored long-term, then centrifugation and transfer of the supernatant to a fresh tube before dilution in a buffered solution is recommended.
 Centrifugation of the reaction product for 1 minute at high speed is sufficient to pellet debris, and the supernatant is easily recovered.
 In some cases, the debris does not pellet but rather remains suspended throughout the extract.
 In such cases, it is recommended that the DNA-containing liquid be carefully transferred to a fresh tube for downstream use and storage.

 How many PCR reactions can be performed from a single DNA extraction reaction?

 One extraction yields sufficient template for up to 100×25 µL PCRs if undiluted lysate is used.
 Use 1 µL DNA extract per 25 µL reaction as a starting point.

 How do I improve no or low yield of target fragment after PCR?